 - Did Your Doctor Make a Mistake?
 What to Do – Learn what constitutes medical malpractice and find out how to tell if you may have a claim for financial compensation.
 This article also covers steps medical malpractice victims can take to help protect their rights.

 - What Losses Can Be Compensated in a Medical Malpractice Case? – This article provides lists of the economic and noneconomic damages that are potentially available to victims of medical malpractice in New York.

 - Does Medical Malpractice Apply to Emergency Room Errors? – Learn about emergency room medical malpractice and see a list of five of the most common types of medical malpractice.

 Did Your Doctor Make a Mistake?
-Contact Stenger, Roberts, Davis & Diamond, LLP Today
+Contact Stenger, Diamond & Glass LLP Today

 If you believe you may be a victim of medical malpractice, it is important to seek legal representation right away.
 While 30 months may seem like a long time, there are many factors that make it important to get started with your claim as soon as possible.
 To speak with an attorney about your legal rights, call our Poughkeepsie or Wappingers Falls law offices at (866) 290-6929 or send us a message online today.